mheap/github-action-issue-management/README.md

 - Adds a `closed-by-author` label when the issue is closed by the issue author
 - Adds a `necromancer` label when the issue is commented on when it has been closed for a defined period (default 7 days).
 Collaborator comments do not trigger this label

-These labels can then be used to build up a search to see which issues need your attention, or to report on closed issues using the API in the future
+These labels can then be used to build up a search to see which issues need your attention, or to report on closed issues using the API in the future.

+To sync these labels to your repository, add the action then trigger a `workflow_dispatch` event in the `Actions` tab.

 ## Usage